kfuentes0524/Team20_Project/03_instructional_team/markdown_slides/01_team_project_overview.md

 ---

 # What is a Good Portfolio?

 A good portfolio showcases your best work and highlights skills that are highly valued by employers in data science and machine learning.
 It demonstrates your ability to handle real-world tasks, making you an attractive candidate for employment.

 **Personalize Your Portfolio:**
-- **Remove unnecessary content:** For instance, if you fork a repository to copy the structure, delete any files that are not required for your unique project.
+- **Remove unnecessary content:** As you work on your project, ensure that any unused files or folders are deleted to keep your repository clean and professional.
 - **Highlight your unique contributions and skills:** This personalization shows employers that you're not just completing assignments but are engaged and innovating on your projects.

 ---